 If you’ve spent any time reviewing the research on this topic, you’ll see that this is a multifaceted issue.
 Research shows that pornography can absolutely impact individuals, relationships, and society.

 It may be surprising, but porn affects the brain in ways very similar to harmful substances, like tobacco.
 Studies have shown that porn stimulates the same areas of the brain as addictive drugs, making the brain release the same chemicals.
 And similarly to drugs, porn triggers pathways in the brain that cause craving, leading users back for more and more extreme “hits” to get high.
 The episode, “The Brain” will dive into the neurological impact of porn and how it affects the consumer.

 Also, consider how porn impacts relationships.
 A recent study tracked couples over a six-year period, from 2006 to 2012, to see what factors influenced the quality of their marriage and their satisfaction in intimacy.
 The researchers found that of all the factors considered, porn use was the second strongest indicator that a marriage would suffer.
 And that’s just scratching the surface of the huge field of research on porn and relationships.
-Our thought-provoking “The Heart” episode will dive more deeply into how porn drives a wedge between partners in the long run and contributes to emotional and relational distress.
+Our thought-provoking “The Heart” episode dives more deeply into how porn drives a wedge between partners in the long run and contributes to emotional and relational distress.